-The GLG LLC Portfolio is subject to an advanced risk management process in compliance with the UCITS Regulations.
-The GLG LLC Portfolios will utilise an "Absolute VAR" approach which aims to ensure that the value-at-risk of the Portfolio, measured using a 20 day (one month) holding period and a historical return observation period of 1 year unless the risk manager believes that the current risk environment is better represented by applying a longer or shorter observation period, will be no greater than 20% of the Net Asset Value of the Portfolio.
+Each GLG LLC Portfolio is subject to an advanced risk management process in compliance with the UCITS Regulations.

+The GLG LLC Portfolios will utilise a "Relative VAR" approach which aims to ensure that the value-at-risk of the Portfolio will be no greater than twice the value-at-risk of a comparable benchmark portfolio.